 Over the next several decades, Foster Wheeler continued to grow, and even tried its hand in the oil industry.
 However, when the oil boom declined, the company created Foster Wheeler Environmental Services, Inc. and Foster Wheeler Power Systems, Inc. The company then expanded into Asia and Europe, where it took on boiler contracts for China.
 Soon after, Foster Wheeler opened a plant in the Philippines.

-Despite its growth and success, Foster Wheeler placed thousands of people at risk of life-threatening diseases by using asbestos in its products.
+Despite its growth and success, Foster Wheeler placed people at risk of life-threatening diseases by using asbestos in its products.
 Consequently, the company started facing a myriad of asbestos-related lawsuits.

 Foster Wheeler Lawsuits

-Although Foster Wheeler faced thousands of asbestos-related lawsuits, the following case is one of the more prominent claims, and an example of what Foster Wheeler faced as employees and contractors came forward after developing illnesses such as malignant mesothelioma and asbestos-related lung cancer.
+Although Foster Wheeler faced numerous asbestos-related lawsuits, the following case is one of the more prominent claims.
+It’s a prime example of what Foster Wheeler faced as employees and contractors came forward after developing fatal illnesses such as malignant mesothelioma and asbestos-related lung cancer.

 “We are gratified to have the jury acknowledge the substantial effect of this terrible disease on a very deserving man and wife, and that Foster Wheeler failed to demonstrate a colorable government contractor affirmative defense,” said Todak’s attorney.
 “Juries have a keen ability to sort out right from wrong.”